Skip to main content

 Academics

-Fordham is home to four undergraduate colleges: Fordham College at Lincoln Center, Fordham College at Rose Hill, Gabelli School of Business, and the School of Professional and Continuing Studies.
-Through those four colleges, Fordham offers over 70 majors, minors, and pre-professional programs ranging from fields in the Arts and Humanities to those in Theology and Religious Studies.
+Through its four colleges, Fordham offers over 70 majors, minors, and pre-professional programs in fields ranging from the Arts and Humanities to those in Theology and Religious Studies.

-No matter what field an undergraduate chooses to pursue at Fordham, they will need to complete the university’s core curriculum which includes courses in nine academic fields:
+No matter what field an undergraduate chooses to pursue at Fordham, they will need to complete the university’s core curriculum, which includes courses in nine academic fields:

 Fordham’s core curriculum culminates with two capstone projects, in which students integrate what they’ve learned across disciplines and apply their knowledge to a broad social and personal framework of values.